Home

 Types of Liquor

-Types of liquor also known as spirit is a distilled liquid that contains ethanol which is produced by the distillation of fermented grain, fruit and occasionally vegetables.
+Liquor also known as a spirit and is a distilled liquid that contains ethanol which is produced by the distillation of fermented grain, fruit and occasionally vegetables.

 Beer and wine are beverages that are not distilled and have much lower alcohol by volume.
 The usual highest alcohol by volume for beer and wine is 15%, which is the limit where yeast fermentation ceases.